denis-beurive/clion-full-remote-mode/README.md

 ![Clion CentOS deployment configuration](images/clion-deployment-centos.png)

 In the tab `Mappings`, make sure to set the value for the parameter `Deployment path`.
+You should set the path to the directory, on the remote host, where you want the sources to be uploaded.

 > To deploy a single file, a directory or the whole project: `[Ctrl]`+`[Maj]`+`[Alt]`+`[x]`.